s7chak/scaiverse/README.md

 # Scaiverse

-A universe of software and ML side projects, some focused on the financial world, some not so much.
+Personal inventory of software and ML side projects and thoughts catalogued as articles.